 Albright’s Hereditary Osteodystrophy (AHO)

 AHO is a genetic condition that affects the way that calcium is laid down in the skeleton.
 People with AHO have subtle physical changes including short stature, a round face and a tendency to put on too much weight.
-Some bones in the hands
+Some bones in the handsand feet are unusually short and some people have small hard lumps under the skin.
+They can also experience a range of hormonal problems.
+Most people with ‘classical’ AHO do not have a 2q37 deletion.
+Instead, they have low levels of a

 protein (Gs-alpha) directed by a gene on chromosome 20.
 Up to 50 percent of people with a 2q37 deletion have unusual hands and feet, very similar to people with AHO, but they do not have any problem with their Gs-alpha gene.
 This shows